benhollar/benhollar.github.io/_posts/2022-11-11-projecting-weight-change.md

 The first step I've always taken, even dating back to my first efforts to lose weight, is to count the calories I eat.
 In order to make a change, you have to understand how much you're eating now.
-Calorie counting isn't fun, but I've found that the small time investment makes a _huge_ difference to ensure that you're mindful of you're eating.
+Calorie counting isn't fun, but I've found that the small time investment makes a _huge_ difference to ensure that you're mindful of what you're eating.

 **Eating at restaurants can be tricky.** Established chain restaurants generally have accessible nutritional information, though it's often buried on their website in a dense, hard-to-read PDF.
 Some restaurants actually make it